-- Sediment;

-- Solid and sanitary wastes;

-- Phosphorous (fertilizer);

 - Nitrogen (fertilizer);

 - Pesticides;

 - Oil and grease;

 - Concrete truck washout;

 - Construction chemicals; and

 - Construction debris.

 Of these, sediment is the main pollutant of concern.
 Sediment runoff rates from construction sites are generally 10 to 20 times greater than from agricultural lands, and 1,000 times greater than from forest lands.
 During a short time, therefore, construction sites can contribute more sediment to waters of the state than are deposited naturally over several decades.